 What did you learn from your interactions with locals?

 One experience that was very important to me during my time in Mexico was the experience of living in a homestay with my host parents, Martha and Ruben.
 They were always so warm and accommodating, and treated my roommate and me like their own children.
 Since they didn't speak any English, it was difficult at times to communicate perfectly with them, and just speaking in general took a lot more thought than it usually did.
 However, conversing with them and practicing my Spanish was one of the most rewarding things I did.

 How has study abroad influenced your career path?

 Going on this program has reminded me of why I wanted to do international business in the first place.
 During this school year I had strayed a bit from the path of wanting to pursue that avenue, but going to Mexico and experiencing another culture let me know all over again why I chose to study it.

 What is something you learned from studying abroad?

 Be flexible.
 You can't be too stuck in your ways.
 You always have to adapt to new situations.

 What was your biggest challenge while studying abroad?

 My biggest challenge was putting myself out there when it came to speaking in Spanish.

-Because here in Ohio and even the US, we live in a sort of bubble.
-We so rarely see people who are different than us.
-Studying abroad opens up your world in ways you wouldn’t imagine.
+Because here in Ohio and even in the US, we live in a sort of bubble.
+We so rarely see people who are different from us.
+Studying abroad opens up your world in ways you wouldn't imagine.